▶️ Local law enforcement celebrate National Night Out

 “It’s about us engaging with our community members,” he said.
 “Us telling them we appreciate them.
 How much we want to be a part of their daily lives and them as well, just telling us that as well.
 That is what it is about.
 Building those relationships.”

-All for a chance for the community and law enforcement to come together for a good time, and the community showed out for National Night Out.
+It was all for a chance for the community and law enforcement to come together for a good time, and the community showed up for National Night Out.

 “I have done the Ronald McDonald house tattoo,” said little Frankie Haskell.
 “I have went to the bouncy house, and we’re about to head to the other bouncy houses over there right now.”